jamesdidit72/Cloud_Computing/GDPR.md

     - what personal data should be collected
     - which individuals to collect personal data about
     - we obtain a commerical gain or other benefitfrom the processing, exept for any payment for services from another controller
-    - we are processing the personal data as a result of a contract between us and the data subject
+    - we are processing the personal data as a result of a contract between us and the data subjects
     - the data subjects are our employees
     - we make decisions about the individuals concerned as part of or as a result of the processing
+    - we exercise professional judgement in the processing of the personal data
+    - we have direct relationships with the data subjects
+    - we have complete autonomy as to how the personal data is processed
+    - we have appointed the processors to process the personal data on our behalf
 - **Joint-Controller**
   - Are we a joint-controller?
     - we have a common objective with others regarding the provcessing